-Does it cost me to go to court?
+Does it cost me to go to a hearing?

-If the Justice of the Peace finds in your favour, there is no cost to you.
-If the ticket is upheld, you must pay the fine amount as directed by the Justice of the Peace including any additional charges assigned.
-If you fail to appear in court, the Justice may find in the City's favour and additional court costs may be added.
-If the ticket is not paid on time the above scenario of conviction costs, and MTO costs will be applied.Categories: Parking, Tickets
+If the Hearing Officer decides in your favour, there is no cost to you.
+If the ticket is upheld, you must pay the fine amount as directed by the Hearing Officer including any additional charges assigned.
+If you fail to appear at your appointed hearing, the Hearing Officer will deem the dispute abandoned and additional fees will be added.
+If the ticket is not paid on time the above scenario of conviction costs, and MTO costs will be applied.Categories: Tickets

 How do I dispute my ticket?

-The City of Niagara Falls operates a "First Attendance Office" as prescribed in the Provincial Offences Act.
-This office will review any parking violation issued by the City of Niagara Falls.
-You or your agent must appear in person and fill out a review form so staff may accurately check all information provided by you.Staff will review all information and respond as promptly as possible.Categories: Parking, Tickets
+The City of Niagara Falls operates a "First Attendance Office" with assigned Screening officers as prescribed in the Administrative Monetary Penalties bylaw applied through the Municipal Act.
+This office will review any parking violations issued by the City of Niagara Falls.
+You or your agent must appear in person and fill out a review form so staff may accurately check all information provided by you.Staff will review all information and respond as promptly as possible.Categories: Tickets

 How do I pay my ticket?

 Online using your Credit Card Pay your parking ticket here!
 Note: A $1.75 convenience fee will apply to online payments